ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## New Section Limitation

-A Limitation to specify if the User has access to (assigning) a given Section (to content).
+A Limitation to specify if the User has access to assigning content to a given Section.

 In the `section/assign` Policy you can combine this with Section Limitation to limit both from and to values.